The definite article in Romanian is

 (engl. the lemon)

-For some words ended in "ea"
+For some words ending in "ea"

 or "a"